kalinho/portfolio/README.md

 # portfolio

-This page will at first be very simple in design, just to try some concepts.
-Focus is on training not beauty.
+This page was at first very simple in design, just to try some concepts.
+Focus was on training not beauty.
 And I wanted to try creating a hexagon menu :)

+Now I've reworked it to make it a more serious and professional portfolio site.